kennedysgarage/kennedysgarage/_drafts/2014-12-13-twerking-not-twerking.md

 layout: post
 permalink: /articles/twerking-not-twerking/
 title: Twerking Not Twerking
-excerpt: I want to give a special thanks to Working Not Working.
+description: I want to give a special thanks to Working Not Working.
 If it wasn't for my latest project that came through their site Theron Studios may very well have died.
 comments: false
 ---